pffy/clockmath/README.md

 Using another example, in the tech industry, the second Tuesday of every month is called **[Patch Tuesday](https://www.techrepublic.com/article/insiders-guide-to-managing-microsoft-patch-tuesday/)**.
 The predictability of this day allows companies to plan for computer hardware and software maintenance.

+Automatic updates also occur when computers reach a specific time, which is often coordinated to occur during Patch Tuesday.
+Computers cannot read a calendar or check clocks like humans.
+Instead, the internal logic implements [UNIX epoch time](https://en.wikipedia.org/wiki/Unix_time) or a similar time system.
+Thie time is often delivered in seconds or microseconds.

 > **NOTE:** The SI units for time are seconds.
 [Learn more](https://physics.nist.gov/cuu/Units/current.html)

+Some baking recipes call for heating food in an oven for durations between 75 and 85 minutes.
+In this case, the recipes are specifically using minutes to bundle the number of seconds needed for baking, while allowing easy comparisons between other baking times.

 The numerical measurement of time between two moments can be called duration. **Duration** is a length of time.
 In other words, duration is a slice of time that describes the distance between two moments.